J-DubApps/Blog/content/posts/2024/Working-With-or-For/Working-With-Julian.md

 +++
 date = '2024-07-19T23:17:51-06:00'
 draft = false
-title = 'Working With Julian: An (optional) Guide to Understand How My Mind Works' type = 'post' tags = ["career", "project-mgmt"]
+title = 'Working With Me: (optional) Guide to Understand How My Mind Works' type = 'post' tags = ["career", "project-mgmt", "opinion"]
 +++

 This contents in this post, below, is <a href="https://julianwest.me/Resume/Working%20with%20Julian.pdf">sourced from a pdf doc</a> I have always kept linked within my online [CV-Resume](https://julianwest.me/Resume/).
 It exists as a mini-manual to my brain, for any interested teams that I am working with. 🤓 <br />